-Grilled Cuban Mojo Marinated Pork Tenderloin with Fried Plantains
+Grilled Cuban Mojo Marinated Pork Tenderloin with Plantains

 Calories317 Per Serving

 Fiber2g Per Serving

 |Saturated Fat||2.0 g|

 |Trans Fat||0.0 g|

 1/2 cup 100% orange juice (juice from 1 medium orange)

 2 medium green onions, coarsely chopped